markolalovic/metric-graph-reconstruction/README.md

-# metric-graph-reconstruction
+# Metric Graph Reconstruction

+**Progress on metric graph reconstruction from noisy data**

+## Introduction
-The problem of reconstructing the topology of a metric graph for representing intersecting or branching filamentary paths embedded in 2 or higher dimensional spaces.
+The problem is of reconstructing the topology of a metric graph for representing intersecting or branching filamentary paths embedded in 2 or higher dimensional spaces.

-This repository contains the source code for the implementation of Aanjaneya's metric graph reconstruction algorithm for 2 dimensional Euclidean space.
+This repository currently contains only the source code for the implementation of Aanjaneya's metric graph reconstruction algorithm for 2 dimensional Euclidean space.

 ## Toy example